q2wdqea/app/README.md

 ## Step 1: Create Db And Import Script

-There are two SQL scripts in the scripts directory.
+There are an SQL scripts in the scripts directory.
 Please create a database named app and import these two scripts into the database

 ## Step 2: Check Config